 - Turn the Instant Pot on, to the saute function and add the oil, onion, celery, and fresh garlic, and sauté 5 minutes until fragrant and tender.

 - Add the remaining ingredients (except the lemon) – herbs, bay, beans, chicken breasts or thighs (leave whole), chicken stock or broth, salt and pepper.
 Give a good stir and set the pressure cooker to 30 minutes on high pressure.
 (If using particularly large beans like lima, corona, or fava, increase time by 10-15 minutes.)

 - Let the pressure release (either naturally, or let it out manually) and pull the chicken meat apart using two forks, shredding.
 Give a good stir, taste, adjusting salt and pepper, and add a squeeze of lemon.

 - Serve with fresh chopped Italian parsley, and for added richness sour cream or avocado.

 To cook on the stove top, cook the same way, but in a Dutch oven, cover, then simmer gently until beans are tender.

 If using canned beans, use 2 cans, drained, ( 3 cups cooked) and pressure cook on high, for only 9 minutes.
 If using very thick chicken breasts, or frozen, perhaps add another minute or two.

-I don’t usually presoak my dry white beans here, but if you would prefer to, lower pressure cooking time here by 10 minutes.
+I don’t usually presoak my dry white beans here, but if you would prefer to, pre-soak them in a bowl of water for 8-12 hours, lower pressure cooking time here by 10 minutes.